moimagazine/moimagazine/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.5.4 =
+* Update: PictureFill 3.0.1 (full codebase rewrite).

+= 3.5.2 =
+* Update: Little modification for SmushIt (https://wordpress.org/support/topic/wp-retina-2x-support-in-wp-smush?replies=1#post-7460268).

+= 3.5.0 =
+* Update: Towards using the new WP translation system.

+= 3.4.8 =
+* Update: For WordPress 4.3.
+* Update: RetinaImages to 1.7.2.
+* Info: If you like the plugin, please tell me so here: https://wordpress.org/support/view/plugin-reviews/wp-retina-2x :) Thank you, and have a nice week-end everyone!

+= 3.4.6 =
+* Fix: Search string not null but empty induces error.
+* Change: User Agent used for Pro authentification.

+= 3.4.4 =
+* Fix: Issues with class containing trailing spaces.
+Fixed in in SimpleHTMLDOM.
+* Fix: Used to show weird numbers when using 9999 as width or height.
+* Add: Filter and default filter to avoid certain IMG SRC to be checked/parsed by the plugin while rendering.

+= 3.4.2 =
+* Fix: Full-Size Retina wasn't removed when the original file was deleted from WP.

+= 3.4.0 =
+* Fix: Images set up with a 0x0 size must be skipped.

+= 3.3.8 =
+* Fix: There was an issue if the class starts with a space (broken HTML), plugin automatically fix it on the fly.
+* Fix: Full-Size image had the wrong path in the Details screen.
+* Fix: Option Auto Generate was wrongly show unchecked even though it is active by default.
+* Update: Moved the filters to allow developers to use files hosted on another server.
+* Update: Translation strings.
+If you want to translate the plugin in your language, please contact me :)

+= 3.3.6 =
+* Fix: There was an issue with local path for a few installs.
+* Add: Introduced $wr2x_extra_debug for extra developer debug (might be handy).

+= 3.3.5 =
+Fix: Very minor issue (one of the debug line had a bug).

+= 3.3.4 =
+* Fix: Issues with retina images outside the uploads directory.
+* Info: Please write a review for the plugin if you are happy with it.
+I am trying my best to make this plugin to work with every kind of WP install and system :)

+= 3.3.2 =
+* Fix: Use WP uploads folder for temporary files to avoid issues depending on hosting services.

+= 3.3.1 =
+* Update: LazySize from 1.0 to 1.1.
+* Update: PictureFill from 2.3.0 to 2.3.1.

+= 3.3.0 =
+* Fix: Used a PHP shortcut that only works in PHP 5.4.
+Shortcut removed.
+* Fix: Support for BedRock and a few more customized installs.
+* Info: If you encounter any issue, please roll-back to 3.2.8 and come to the support forum (https://wordpress.org/support/plugin/wp-retina-2x).
+If you are happy with it, please write a little review (https://wordpress.org/support/view/plugin-reviews/wp-retina-2x) :) Nice week-end everyone!

+= 3.2.9 =
+* Fix: Support for BedRock and a few more customized installs.
+* Update: Allows a little error margin for the resolution of images being uploaded for full-size retina.

+= 3.2.8 =
+* Fix: Support for custom uploads directory.
+* Info: Added error_log for BedRock related debugging (commented, check line 137 in main file).
+BedRock users should try to modify the wr2x_get_wordpress_upload_root function (in wp-retina-2x.php) to make it work for them.
+Let's talk about it on https://wordpress.org/support/topic/path-incorrect-as-custom-uploads-directory-location-with-bedrock.

+= 3.2.7 =
+* Add: API filters to give the opportunity to other plugins to plug into... this plugin ;)

+= 3.2.6 =
+* Add: Check the maximum upload value in PHP settings before actually uploading (to avoid silenced crashes).
+* Update: PictureFill from 2.2.0 to 2.3.0 (https://github.com/scottjehl/picturefill/releases/tag/2.3.0).

+= 3.2.4 =
+* Add: Custom CDN Domain support (check the "Custom CDN Domain" option).
+* Fix: Removed a console.log that was forgotten ;)
+* Change: different way of getting the temporary folder to write files (might help in a few cases).

+= 3.2.2 =
+* Fix: Drag & drop images wasn't working on Firefox and Safari.
+* Info: Please rate the plugin if you love it and never hesitate to post features requests :) Thank you!

+= 3.2.0 =
+* Fix: There was an issue when re-sizing PNG files.
+* Change: Lazysizes from 1.0.0 to 1.0.1 (seo improvement).
+* Change: Use minified version of retinajs.

+= 3.1.0 =
+* Add: Lazy-loading option for PictureFill (Pro).
+* Fix: For the Pro users having the IXR_client error.

+= 3.0.6 =
+* Fix: Plugin now works even behind a proxy.
+* Fix: Little UI bug while uploading a new image.

 = 3.0.4 =
 * Add: In the dashboard, added tooltips showing the sizes of the little squares on hover.
 * Fix: The plugin was not compatible with Polylang, now it works.